10 Essential Strategies for The Ultimate Guide to Pre-Workout Nutrition: Fueling Strategies for Peak Athletic Performance

 Pre-Workout Nutrition for Different Types of Exercise

-1. Strength Training: Focus on consuming a balanced meal with complex carbohydrates and lean proteins 2-3 hours before your workout.
+1. Strength Training: Focus on eating a balanced meal with complex carbohydrates and lean proteins 2-3 hours before your workout.
 This could include options like oatmeal with protein powder and berries, or a turkey and vegetable stir-fry with brown rice.

 3. Endurance Activities: For longer workouts lasting more than 90 minutes, consider carbohydrate loading in the days leading up to your event.
 Before the workout, focus on easily digestible carbohydrates and stay well-hydrated.